 - Put your machine in a comfortable bright place and take care of an additional light source if you will be sewing with artificial lighting in the evening.

 - Clean your machine.
 After you finish sewing, wipe the machine, clean the bobbin case and remove the dust that has accumulated inside the shuttle, place a piece of cloth under the foot, lower the needle and close the machine with the cover.

-- Very often the finishing line has to be fixed with two or three hand stitches or the end of the upper finishing thread may be removed to the wrong side and tied by hand like in the below video.
+- Very often the stitch has to be fixed with two or three hand stitches or the end of the upper thread may be pulled to the other (wrong) side and tied by hand like in the below video.

-If the problem didn’t disappear set your machine to the different zigzag stitch which called multiple zigzag or tricot stitch.
-It looks like zigzag but with dashed line and with three stitches per “zig”.
+If the problem didn’t disappear set your machine to the different zigzag stitch which is called multiple zigzag or tricot stitch.
+It looks like a zigzag but with a dashed line and with three stitches per “zig”.

-11. Try to sew two labyrinths, one is square, and the other is round
+11. Try to sew two labyrinths, one square, and the other round